apifortress/Bloodhound-modules/hazelcast/README.md

-# AFtheM - Hazelcast Actors
+# Bloodhound - Hazelcast Actors

-The proposed actors create a persistent tunnel between two AFtheM instances.
+The proposed actors create a persistent tunnel between two Bloodhound instances.

 The **server** instance waits a connection from the client instance.
 Its role is to accept HTTP requests and forward them to the client.